Project-MONAI/monai-deploy-informatics-gateway/docs/setup/setup.md

 Download and install the Informatics Gateway CLI from the [Releases](https://github.com/Project-MONAI/monai-deploy-informatics-gateway/releases) section of the repository and install it.

+> [!Note]
+> We use `v0.2.0` release as an example here, always download the latest from the [Releases](https://github.com/Project-MONAI/monai-deploy-informatics-gateway/releases) section.

 #### On Linux